Musashi Miyamoto (Vagabond): Role in Vagabond

-In the aftermath of the Battle of Sekigahara, Takezō Shinmen and his childhood friend Matahachi Hon'iden swear to become "Invincible Under The Heavens" (天下無双, Tenka Musō).
+In the aftermath of the Battle of Sekigahara, Shinmen Takezō and his childhood friend Matahachi Hon'iden swear to become "Invincible Under The Heavens" (天下無双, Tenka Musō).
 As they split, Takezō decides to become a vagabond and wander the world, challenging strong opponents.
 During a misunderstanding with Matahachi's mother, Takezō fights his pursuers, who blame him for Matahachi's desire to avoid returning to his village.
 However, Takezo is captured by the monk Takuan Sōhō and Matahachi's fiancé Otsu, who make him reconsider his purpose in life.
-Takuan frees him and, to make him start his life anew, renames him Musashi Miyamoto.
+Takuan frees him and, to make him start his life anew, renames him Miyamoto Musashi.
 After a 4-year timeskip, Musashi arrives in Kyōto, where he fights against the Yoshioka swords.
 Musashi takes down several students, but the area catches fire, leading to the fight being postponed.
 Musashi is rescued by Matahachi and treated by Takuan.

 Following his recovery, Musashi decides to continue his training with a young boy, Jōtarō, wanting him to teach him.
 In Musashi and Jōtarō's arrival at the Hōzōin spears, Musashi's first fight against the monk Hōzōin Inshun causes him to face his fear of dying and run away.
 Driven by fear, he trains for a rematch which causes him to reflect on his mis relationship with his late father.
 As Musashi faces his fears, he challenges Inshun again and briefly overpowers his rival but spares his life.
 In its aftermath, Musashi and Jōtarō arrive at the Yagyū swords, where they discuss the events while deliberating how to enter the Yagyū headquarters.
 Musashi has a meeting with the 4 seniors, a solo fight against the Yagyū men, as well as an encounter with Sekishūsai Yagyū.

 While preparing for the rematch with the Yoshioka, Musashi meets the disabled samurai Kojirō Sasaki.
 Both play with a snowman, simulating a brief sword fight in the process and forming a friendship.
 This encounter helps Musashi improve his mentality.
 Musashi then meets Matahachi again, who expresses jealousy over his achievements and apparent relationship with Otsu.
 This angers Musashi and leaves his old friend after punching him.
 Musashi then fights the 70 Yoshioka all alone.
 Although he kills all of them, one of the dying ones leaves him with a severe wound.
 In the aftermath of Musashi's solo battle, he makes his return to wandering despite being offered the position of mentor under guidance from Takuan.
 After Musashi makes peace with Matahachi, he is offered him the chance of marrying Otsu.
 However, Musashi wanders against and question his own ideas of being invincible upon being defeated by another wandering warrior.
 He later meets the orphan Iori, whom he decides to raise while dealing with a village with poor fields.
 Several months later, Musashi and Iori go to the retirement estate of Yūsai Hosokawa.

 After the manga went on hiatus, Inoue wrote Vagabond: The LAST Manga Exhibition, which portrays the last days of Musashi as he reflects on his life achievements and the people he met.